 - Upper body strength test – A lateral pull down of between 30kg and 60kg and shoulder press of 35kg

-Stage 6: Practical physical tests
+Stage 8: Practical physical tests

 Candidates who pass the fitness and strength test will be invited to attend the practical physical tests.
-These will be conducted in small group sessions by our training team at our Hicks Gate Station in Keynsham.
+Again you will be able to book the date and either a morning or afternoon session using our on-line booking system.
+These tests will be conducted in small group sessions by our training team.
+The tests will include

 - a ladder climb;